 Healthy Habits: Taking Care of Your Teeth Sunnyvale, CA

-Teeth for a Lifetime:
+How to Make Your Teeth Last for a Lifetime:

 Thanks to better at-home care and in-office dental treatments, more people than ever before are keeping their teeth throughout their lives.
 Although some diseases and conditions can make dental disease and tooth loss more likely, most of us have a good deal of control over whether we keep our teeth into old age.

 The most important thing you can do to maintain good oral health is to brush and floss your teeth regularly.
+Second to that will be visiting a family dentistry practice twice a year.

 Most mouth woes are caused by plaque, that sticky layer of microorganisms, food particles and other organic matter that forms on your teeth.
 Bacteria in plaque produce acids that cause cavities.
 Plaque also leads to periodontal (gum) disease, a potentially serious infection that can erode bone and destroy the tissues surrounding teeth.

-At Sunnyvale Dental Care family practice, we usually advise that the best defense is to remove plaque daily before it has a chance to build up and cause problems.
+At Sunnyvale Dental Care family office, we usually advise that the best defense is to remove plaque daily before it has a chance to build up and cause problems.
 Brushing removes plaque from the large surfaces of the teeth and, if done correctly, from just under the gums.
 Flossing removes plaque between teeth.

 Most of us learned to brush our teeth when we were children and have kept the same technique throughout our lives.
 Unfortunately, many of us learned the wrong way.
 Even if we learned the correct method, it’s easy to become sloppy over the years.
 Brushing correctly isn’t instinctive.
 Getting the bristles to remove plaque without damaging your gums is a little trickier than you might think.